A Case of Exponential Convergence Rates for SVM: INTRODUCTION

-The proofs of exponential convergence in the works quoted above are all based on the basic mechanism outlined in \cite{Audibert2007}.
-Unfortunately, such a mechanism does not easily extend to the hinge loss.
-Does this mean that support vector machines do not exhibit super fast rates, and thus they are inferior to other surrogate methods?
+Unfortunately, such a mechanism relies on $L^\infty$ concentration, and does not easily extend to the hinge loss.
+Does this mean that support vector machines do not exhibit superfast rates, and thus they are inferior to other surrogate methods?
 The practice seems to answer negatively.
 In this paper, we give a firm theoretical answer to this question.
-In particular, we show not only that support vector machines do achieve exponential rates, but also that they can do so even without assuming the hard margin condition.
-Our main contribution is to introduce an general framework to prove exponential convergence rates, and show how this framework can be applied to the hinge loss while only considering classical assumptions.
+In particular, we show not only that support vector machines do achieve exponential rates, but also that they can do so even without assuming the hard low-noise condition.
+Our main contribution is to introduce a general framework to prove exponential convergence rates, and show how this framework can be applied to the hinge loss while only considering classical assumptions.
+Stated otherwise, our goal is to show fast rates for a non-smooth loss, which we will do for the hinge loss formalization of kernelized SVM.

-\paragraph{Outline.} Our general strategy is illustrated on Figure \ref{fig:discrete_analysis} and consists in first finding a relation
+\paragraph{Outline.} Our general strategy is illustrated on Figure \ref{svm:fig:discrete_analysis} and consists in first finding a relation